 A beautiful winter landscape.
 (Photo: Bigstockphoto)

 Listen closely.
 The frigid months of winter have a sound uniquely their own.
-As commentator Sy Montgomery points out, the austere quality of winter helps it sound vibrant.
+As commentator Sy Montgomery points out, the cold and gray season’s bareness and rigidity help make its sounds vibrant.

 [CHICKADEE CHIRPING AND WINGS FLAPPING]

 MONTGOMERY: At no other time of the year are sounds so sharp.
 The scolding winter call of the chickadee.
 Wind howling through oaks, or whispering through pines.
 The clarion call of wind chimes, piercing as the cold itself.